 Islamic Relief Response

-Islamic Relief has been working in Yemen since 1998 and has stepped up its activity over the last three years due to the severity of the humanitarian crisis.
-We are currently working in 18 of the country’s 22 governorates in the country, providing food, water, shelter and medical aid.
+Islamic Relief has been working in Yemen, conflict zones since 1998 and has stepped up its activity over the last three years due to the severity of the humanitarian crisis.
+We are currently working in 18 of the country’s 22 governorates in the country, providing food, water, shelter, and medical aid.

 We’ve provided food to more than 2.5 million people, and have equipped 21 hospitals and clinics across the country to support doctors and nurses working to treat wounded, sick and malnourished people.